dynamojinz/dynamojinz.com/content/2013/2013-04-11-self-introduction.md

 good at software developing and problem solving.

 Now I am seeking a chance to improve my self, and take more responsiblities.
-And I am really appreciate you to give me the chance to take this interview.
+And I am really appreciate you to give me this opportunity, Thanks very much!
-Thanks very much!
+That's All.